stoneyrh/gSOAP/gsoap/doc/guide/index.md

 with the types used by their members in the given C++ namespace, making them unavailable to the global scope.

+See \ref codenamespace for details on using C++ namespaces to build client and server applications, which requires a <i>`env.h`</i> file with SOAP Header and Fault definitions to be compiled with:

+     soapcpp2 -penv env.h

+The generated <i>`envC.cpp`</i> file holds the SOAP Header and Fault serializers and you can link this file with your client and server applications.

 This option has no effect for C source code output.

 🔝 [Back to table of contents](#)